Antique radio: Line-operated commercial sets

 Using vintage radios generally requires inspection and repair or refurbishment before they can be safely operated.
 In most cases, at least the power supply section of line-operated radios must be refurbished to prevent damage to other components, but it can be assumed that most of the vintage capacitors are electrically "leaky" and that the electrolytic capacitors in the power supply have either lost capacity (leading to excess "hum") or shorted (potentially causing a damaging or fire-inducing short-circuit).
 In their original state, they complied only with the limited safety standards of the time, and almost none used fuses.

 AC-operated radios using power transformers require repair and refurbishment of the power supply section before operation, as any failures are likely to stress or damage the power transformer, necessitating a costly repair.

-AC/DC sets using a no power transformer may be either "curtain burners" using a resistance cord to drop the line voltage, or warm/hot chassis radios using a series-string filament circuit where the voltages add up to the line voltage.
+AC/DC sets not using a power transformer may be either "curtain burners" using a resistance cord to drop the line voltage, or warm/hot chassis radios using a series-string filament circuit where the voltages add up to the line voltage.
 They were named "AC/DC" because they operated on either AC or DC line voltage, which was not possible with a transformer-based set.

-"Curtain Burner" sets were common in the early 1930s "midget" sets.
+"Curtain burner" sets were common in the early 1930s "midget" sets.
 The name is an indication of the problem—the line cord contained resistors to drop the voltage and dissipated substantial power in the cord itself.
 When operating properly and the line cord was stretched to full length, the cord got "warm" and was safe enough (until the heat made the rubber insulation crack).
 When the cord was coiled up or otherwise insulated (like from a curtain resting on it) it could get very hot, and frequently caused a fire.
 Resistance line cords are no longer available and the vintage cords are no longer serviceable, so the radio must be partially redesigned with either a dropping capacitor, dropping resistor, or some other workaround for safe operation.